hardillb/node-red-contrib-flic-buttons/README.md

  - Port - the port for the daemon process, defaults to 5551
  - Button Address - the bluetooth address that you noted down when pairing your buttons

-You shouldn't need to change these defaults unless you are doing something strange

 The node emits a `msg.payload` that looks like this
 ```
 {